TetsuakiBaba/ShowMeDummy/README.md

 ## Usage
 ![ShowMeDummy](demo.gif)
-1. Open ShowMeDummy with Chrome browser.
+1. Connect the HDMI dummy plug to your computer.
-2. Connect the HDMI dummy plug.
+2. Open [ShowMeDummy](https://tetsuakibaba.github.io/ShowMeDummy/) with Chrome browser
 3. Click the display button to show the desktop display.

 ## License